webplatform/docs/html/elements/div/index.md

 |High-level issues=Missing Relevant Sections, Needs Topics, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|DIV is a generic block-level container that has no semantic value other than the one that you give it via ID or Class.
 It can be used for a variety of purposes including the styling of common elements, or for grouping elements with common attributes.
-It’s use should be limited to those cases when no other semantic HTML is appropriate to the situation at hand (for example <section> or <nav>.)}}
+It’s use should be limited to those cases when no other semantic HTML is appropriate to the situation at hand (for example <nowiki><section></nowiki> or <nowiki><nav></nowiki>.)}}
 {{Markup_Element
 |DOM_interface=dom/HTMLDivElement
 }}